waprin/waprin.github.io/about.md

 # Professional

-Hi, my name is Bill, and I'm a Software Engineer living in San Francisco.
+Hi, my name is Bill, and I'm an engineer, writer, and entrepeneur living in San Francisco.

-I work at Pinterest, focusing on Python infrastructure, tooling, and developer experience.
+Currently, I'm focused on building a goal tracking app called Navigoals ( navigoals.com ).
+It still a work in progress and requires a direct invite - let me know if you're interested!

+Most recently, I worked at Pinterest in their Engineering Productivity division in Infrastructure focused on Python language concerns.
 Previously, I worked at many startups including Bastille, Thumbtack, and Knewton.
 My longest tenure was at Google as both a Developer Programs Engineer for Google Cloud and a Software Engineer on the Mobile Productivity team focused  on data analytics of internal mobile developers.

 # Personal